-The office of Prime Minister has been abolished and its powers (together with those of the Cabinet) have been transferred to the President, who is the head of state and is elected for a fiveyear term by direct elections.
+The office of Prime Minister has been abolished and its powers (together with those of the Cabinet) have been transferred to the President, who is the head of state and is elected for a five-year term by direct elections.
 Recep Tayyip Erdoğan, President since 2014, is the first to be elected by direct voting.
 Turkey's constitution governs the legal framework of the country.
-It sets out the main principles of government and establishes Turkey as a unitary centralized state (Photo: Recep Tayyip Erdoğan, President of Turkey).
+It sets out the main principles of government and establishes Turkey as a unitary centralized state.